 - Target Line

-Sets line at selected target price.
-Includes entry and stop levels
+Creates a line at a selected target price; optional entry and stop levels too.

 - Rectangle and Rotation Rectangle

 The Rectangle tool can be used to mark consolidation regions or thicker bands of support and resistance.

 Comments can be added directly to the chart.
 Each note has four pointer anchors; one on each side.
 These can be dragged into position.

 Font size, margin padding and border thickness can be adjusted.
 Text color and border colors and opacity can be changed too.

 - Fibonacci Retracements, Time Zones, Fan and Arcs

 Set Fibonacci anchors to peaks and troughs.
 Right-click-edit to change colors, opacity and line thickness.

 Set the three anchors so the mid-point is highest (for projecting price targets in a bullish trend) or lowest (for projecting price targets in a bearish trend).

 Can help define upcoming support/resistance and inflection points.
 Use the opacity tool to blend the Gann box into the price chart.